Bayesian log-Gaussian Cox process regression: applications to meta-analysis of neuroimaging working memory studies: Introduction

-For all these reasons, there has been a growing interest in meta-analysis of functional neuroimaging studies.
-A meta-analysis can increase power by combining the available information across studies, hence separating the consistent findings from those occurring by chance.
 In fMRI there are two broad approaches for meta-analysis.
-When the full statistical images are available, that is effect sizes and associated standard errors for all voxels in the brain, an \textit{Intensity-Based Meta-Analysis} (IBMA) can proceed by means of standard meta-analytic mathods (see \citet{Hartung2008} for an overview).
+When the full statistical images from each study are available, that is effect sizes and associated standard errors for all voxels in the brain, an intensity-based meta-analysis (IBMA) can proceed by means of standard meta-analytic methods (see \citet{Hartung2008} for an overview).
 However, these statistic images (200,000+ voxels) traditionally have not been shared by authors.
 Instead, researchers only publish the $x,y,z$ brain atlas coordinates of the local maxima in significant regions of the statistic image.
-We call these coordinates the \textit{foci} (singular \textit{focus}).
-When only foci are available then a \textit{Coordinate-Based Meta-Analysis} (CBMA) is conducted.
+We call these coordinates the foci (singular focus).
+When only foci are available then a coordinate-based meta-analysis (CBMA) is conducted.
 As can be expected, the transition from full images to the lists of foci involves a heavy loss of information \citep{Salimi2009}.
 However, since the vast majority of researchers rarely provide the full images, CBMA constitutes the main approach for fMRI meta-analysis.